slackapi/node-slack-sdk/docs/_pages/rtm_client.md

 });
 ```

-With this program running, when you rename a channel in which the bot is a member, you should see the log message.
+When the program is running and you rename a channel your bot is a member of, you should see the logged message.

 ---